-- Statement of Results: at the end of each semester - Statement of Attainment: when you successfully complete one or more unit of competency or an accredited short course but do not meet the requirements for a qualification (as specified in the Training Package).
-The Statement of Attainment will list all the units you have passed. - Academic Transcripts: evidence of the units you have studied towards the completion of a course - VET Qualification: the formal certification that means you have completed a VET qualification - Testamur[^]: for completed courses leading to an award (handed out at either a graduation ceremony, in absentia or an approved community graduation ceremony).
+- > Statement of Results: at the end of each semester - > Statement of Attainment: when you successfully complete one or more unit of competency or an accredited short course but do not meet the requirements for a qualification (as specified in the Training Package).
+The Statement of Attainment will list all the units you have passed. - > Academic Transcripts: evidence of the units you have studied towards the completion of a course - > VET Qualification: the formal certification that means you have completed a VET qualification - > Testamur\^: for completed courses leading to an award (handed out at either a graduation ceremony, in absentia or an approved community graduation ceremony).

-[^]Testamurs include the legal name of the student as provided at the date of conferral of the award.
+^Testamurs include the legal name of the student as provided at the date of conferral of the award

-If you have lost or would like a Testamur re-issued, an administration charge of \$50 is payable to the Institute.
+\If you have lost or would like a Testamur re-issued, an administration charge of \$50 is payable to the Institute.

-All above documents will be sent to the postal address you have provided either at the time of enrolment or during your studies.
+All of above documents will be sent to the postal address you have provided either at the time of enrolment or during your studies.
+It is your responsibility to advise the Institute if your postal address changes.